f-droid/fdroid-website/_posts/2018-10-20-twif-26-tagesschau-f-droid-repo-and-translation-workflow-improvement.md

 * **[Manyverse](https://f-droid.org/app/se.manyver)** was updated from 0.18.10-02.beta to 0.1810.16-beta, and now lets you edit your profile picture, and does the initial sync 5x faster or better.

+* **[AnySoftKeyboard](https://f-droid.org/app/com.menny.android.anysoftkeyboard)** was updated from 1.9.2055 to 1.9.2445 bringing:
+  - Power-Saving mode improvements - you can pick which features to include in Power-Saving.
+  - Also, we allow switching to dark, simple theme in Power-Saving mode.
+But this is optional.
+  - New Workman layout, Terminal generic-top-row and long-press fixes.
+Done by Alex Griffin.
+  - Updated localization: AR, BE, EU, FR, HU, IT, KA, KN, KU, LT, NB, NL, PT, RO, RU, SC, UK.
+  - Fix for small suggestions text on some devices

 #### Beta Updates

-The following apps were also updated, but will not be shown as upgradeable unless you enable "Unstable updates" in F-Droid settings:
+The following app was also updated, but will not be shown as upgradeable unless you enable "Unstable updates" in F-Droid settings:

-* **[AnySoftKeyboard](https://f-droid.org/app/com.menny.android.anysoftkeyboard)** was updated from 1.9.2055 to 1.9.2445
 * **[ownCloud](https://f-droid.org/app/com.owncloud.android)** was updated from 2.9.0-beta.1 to 2.9.0-beta.2

 #### Tips and Feedback